How Much Does Ceiling Repair Cost?

 The table below sets out the average costs to repair a ceiling in your home.

-Type of Ceiling Repair | Cost |
+| Type of Ceiling Repair | Cost |

-Full ceiling replacement | £400 - £1,000 per project |
+| Full ceiling replacement | £400 - £1,000 per project |

-Small patch and repair work | £150 - £200 per project |
+| Small patch and repair work | £150 - £200 per project |

-Remedial simple repairs | £5 - £15 per m2 |
+| Remedial simple repairs | £5 - £15 per m 2 |

-Plaster a ceiling | £200 - £1,150 per project |
+| Plaster a ceiling | £200 - £1,150 per project |

-Water leak ceiling repair | £1,400 - £1,700 per project |
+| Water leak ceiling repair | £1,400 - £1,700 per project |

 What are the Supply Costs of Repairing a Ceiling?

-The average cost of a conventional 12.5mm thick 2400mm × 1200mm plasterboard is £10-£15.
-Drywall screws are available in black phosphate or anti-corrosive bright zinc and come in a variety of lengths, with a box of 500 costing between £5 and £10.
+Drywall screws will be needed to attached the plasterboard to the celing joists.
+These are available in black phosphate or anti-corrosive bright zinc and come in a variety of lengths.
+A box of 500 will cost between £5 and £10.

 If a patch repair can be completed on an existing ceiling joist, this is a lot easier, even if it involves somewhat opening the hole to reach it.
-However, a timber batten can be fixed to the joists on either side of the hole, and the piece of repair plasterboard affixed to these noggins if it is not necessarily necessary.
+However, a timber batten can be fixed to the joists on either side of the hole, and the piece of repair plasterboard affixed to these noggins if it is not necessary.

 A 25mm x 50mm piece of timber batten will cost less than £2 a metre.